michaelskyuan/cluster-install/README.md

 create database navms DEFAULT CHARACTER SET utf8;
 grant all on navms.* to 'navms'@'%' IDENTIFIED BY 'navms';
 create database oozie;
-grant all privileges on oozie.* to 'oozie'@'localhost' identified by 'oozie';sud grant all privileges on oozie.* to 'oozie'@'%' identified by 'oozie';
+grant all privileges on oozie.* to 'oozie'@'localhost' identified by 'oozie';
+grant all privileges on oozie.* to 'oozie'@'%' identified by 'oozie';;
 ```

 ### Cloudera Manager Path B installation